 Dr. Meghana Raghavendra, a board-certified oncologist with Franciscan Physician Network Oncology & Hematology Specialists, specializes in gastrointestinal malignancies, breast cancer and lymphoma.
-She answers your questions about what to do when you find blood in the toilet bowl.
+She answers your questions about what to do when you find blood in your stool or in the toilet.

 Q. I've had several instances of blood appearing in my stool.
 I assumed it was just hemorrhoids but I'm worried it might be something more serious.
 What would cause this?

 A: Seeing blood on the toilet tissue or in the toilet bowl can be alarming.
 You may be right that it could be caused by hemorrhoids, but it's best to get things checked out by your doctor.